- Outbreak stage

 Evidence from California and Oregon indicates that P. ramorum can be spread over several miles in mists, air currents, watercourses and rainsplash.
 We also know that Phytophthora pathogens can be spread on footwear, dogs’ paws, bicycle wheels, tools and equipment etc. Movement of infected plants is also a key means of spreading it over long distances.

-Q. rubra (northern red oak; Fagus sylvatica (beech), Castanea sativa (sweet chestnut), Q. cerris (Turkey oak), Q. ilex (holm oak); Aesculus hippocastaneum (horse chestnut).
+These include larch (Larix) species and Quercus rubra (northern red oak); Q. cerris (Turkey oak), Q. ilex (holm oak); Fagus sylvatica (beech), Castanea sativa (sweet chestnut), and Aesculus hippocastanum (horse chestnut).
 In Britain we have found Douglas fir to be a host but, unlike the situation in the USA where the impact has been minor, a number of younger Douglas fir trees of about 5 – 10 years of age have been killed in south-west England.
-It has been confirmed on Sitka spruce (Picea sitchensis), another commercially important conifer species widely grown in the British Isles.
+It has been confirmed on a small number of Sitka spruce (Picea sitchensis), another commercially important conifer species widely grown in the British Isles.

-On trees, symptoms include lesions – sometimes known as bleeding cankers - that exude fluid from infected bark, visible as a black exudate that can dry to a crust on the trunk.
+On trees, symptoms include lesions – sometimes known as bleeding cankers - which exude fluid from infected bark, visible as a black exudate which can dry to a crust on the trunk.
 The inner bark under this bleeding area is usually discoloured and dying.
 Trees die when the lesions become extensive on the main trunk.
 Infection by P. ramorum on Japanese larch can take two forms.
 Shoots and foliage can be affected, visible as wilted, withered shoot tips with blackened needles.
 The infected shoots shed their needles prematurely.
 Trees with branch dieback can have numerous resinous cankers on the branches and upper trunk.
 On other plants, it infects the leaves and shoots of ornamental shrubs such as rhododendron, viburnum, pieris and camellia.
 Although it does not usually kill these plants, infected leaves of some of these ‘foliar hosts’ can generate many spores, and in sufficient numbers these spores can then infect the bark of certain tree species.
 Typical symptoms on rhododendron include leaf-blackening, wilted shoots and die-back.
 On individual leaves, blackening of the leaf stalk usually extends into the leaf along the mid-vein, although blackening at the leaf tip can also occur.
 The progress of the disease can be so rapid that shoots wilt and the leaves hang down.

-A number of simple precautions such as cleaning footwear, tools, vehicles and clothing are strongly advised in outbreak areas to prevent further spread.
+Simple precautions such as cleaning footwear, tools, vehicles and clothing are strongly advised in outbreak areas to prevent further spread.

-Given the seriousness of this pathogen, we are serving statutory Plant Health Notices on woodland owners requiring their infected trees to be felled.
-We are ensuring that private-sector interests are addressed and taken into consideration as we develop our strategy for dealing with this threat, through representation on our Outbreak Management Team from the Confederation of Forest Industries (ConFor) and the UK Forest Products Association (UKFPA), and through meetings with key sector representatives.
-The Forestry Commission has suffered extensive infection within our own Japanese larch woodlands, and we are undertaking felling on all of our infected sites.
+Given the seriousness of this pathogen, we serve statutory Plant Health Notices on woodland owners requiring their infected trees to be felled.
+We ensure that private-sector interests are addressed and taken into consideration as we refine the strategy for dealing with this threat, through representation on our P.ramorum Processor Licensing Working Group, the Confederation of Forest Industries (ConFor) and the UK Forest Products Association (UKFPA), and through meetings with key sector representatives.
+We have extensive infection within our own Japanese larch woodlands, and undertaking felling on all of our infected sites.

 Copyright free images

-Map of risk zones
+- Map of risk zones

 - Guidance for Inspectors

-Guidance for owners of felled sites (England)
+- Guidance for owners of felled sites (England)